inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## ADM Migration Planning (Phase F)

+### Case study 1
+You are serving as the Lead Architect for a telecommunications company that recently formed through the merging of three other telecommunication companies.
+The business operating model has been unified, and an Enterprise Architecture program has been put in place as part of the integration of the three organizations.
+The company has adopted the TOGAF 9 Architecture Development Method.
+The Architecture Board has approved the outline Implementation and Migration Plan and they are now at the stage of conducting detailed migration planning.
+A working group has been formed that involves all the key architects and the stakeholders from the corporate matrix (those who will work on the project).
+It is recognized that others outside the Enterprise Architecture team will have the responsibility to fund, build, support, and use what is put in place based on the Enterprise Architecture.
+For the company, getting this right is critical especially as the competition in the marketplace has been fierce and the lines of business have been resistant to implementing any new business model.
+The CIO is the sponsor of the program and has mandated an increment approach to rollout the integration program.
+You have been asked to describe:
+- How you would conduct migration planning
+- What you would be implementing
+- Who you would involve
+- What would be the major deliverable(s)
+Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |
 | 1 | Migration planning should be conducted by the Enterprise Architecture team.
 The approach should be confirmed and coordinated with the corporate management frameworks involved.
 Detailed resource estimates should be created for the work to be completed and the business value identified for all deliverables.
 A series of Transition Architectures should be planned that take into account the priorities.
 When this is completed the Implementation and Migration Plan can be finalized.
 The Business Planning, Portfolio Management, and Operations Management groups should all be involved in the development of the major deliverables.
 Once the deliverables have been completed, the Architecture Development Cycle should be completed. | This is the best answer.
 The answer is concise and complete as per Phase F, with ***an emphasis on building corporate consensus and ensuring that the Transition Architectures are solidly based upon business value***. |
 | 2 |  Migration planning should be conducted by the Enterprise Architecture team, in particular the domain (Business, Application, Data, Technology, and Security) architects who would look at implementing a series of Transition Architectures using sound project management techniques.
 The Enterprise Architecture team will then create a prioritized list of activities and place the high-level Architecture Building Blocks in an Implementation and Migration Plan and Architecture Roadmap.
 These deliverables would be circulated around the organization for comments that would be selectively integrated.
 The circulation would be to the lines of business and the members of the Executive Board so that they would be ready to fund the proposed Enterprise Architecture work | This is a less correct approach, as ***it is incomplete, missing key steps of Phase F***.
 This also ***lacks the collaborative planning in close cooperation with the stakeholders within and outside of the organization***. |
 | 3 | Migration planning should be conducted by the Chief Architect, his direct reports, and shared with the domain architects.
 When complete, the Implementation and Migration Plan will be sent to the Architecture Board for approval at their next meeting.
 The plan will include a prioritized list of projects, their approximate cost, and the recommended way ahead.
 Comments from the Board (and their staff) would be incorporated into the plan and then the individual projects would have to go in front of the Board to secure approval for project resources for the next project increment.
 The Implementation and Migration Plan would include a high-level GANNT chart that could be used as the Architecture Roadmap. | The approach is also incomplete. ***Phase F emphasizes collaborative planning in close cooperation with the stakeholders within and outside of the organization***, and this lacks that approach. |

+### Case study 2
+You are serving as the Lead Architect for a telecommunications company that recently formed through the merging of three other telecommunication companies.
+The business operating model has been unified, and an Enterprise Architecture program has been put in place to manage the integration of the three organizations.
+The company has adopted the TOGAF 9 Architecture Development Method.
+It has successfully completed the architecture definition phases of an ADM cycle and has identified a large collection of candidate roadmap components.
+The CIO is the sponsor of the program.
+She is concerned about the risks to the existing revenue lines and would also like to ensure that the most cost-beneficial projects are undertaken first.
+The Architecture Board has approved the draft Architecture Definition Document and they are now at the stage of conducting migration planning.
+A working group has been formed that involves all the key architects and the stakeholders from the corporate matrix (those who will work on the project).
+You have been asked to recommend how they can identify and prioritize the projects from these roadmap components, taking account of the CIO’s concerns.
+Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |